 This study will analyse different scenarios of network sharing, security requirement (e.g., Lawful Interception), operator information provision mechanism, and associated requirements including roaming and charging to support different business models/needs as well as the potential regulatory requirements associated to the situation of a satellite network shared with different MNOs in different geographical areas.

+7/ Robust notification alert to increase reachability via satellite access

+There are several use cases where terrestrial networks are not available and users are relying solely on satellite to provide communication and are expecting to be reachable via satellite.
+However, when the UE is placed in pockets, backpacks, in vehicles, boats… it results in poor reception conditions which is leading to miss calls and messages.
+A robust notification alert will allow to address this problem of unreachability to UE in those conditions (e.g., low SNR conditions, NLOS channel conditions).

+This study will analyse the service requirements associated to robust notification alert to increase reachability via satellite access and determine the necessary KPIs.

+8) Support of IMS-based GEO satellite call service

+Voice calls via standard mobile phones over satellite connections are becoming increasingly popular in the market.
+Considering enabling it as an anywhere/anytime service, GEO (Geostationary Earth Orbit) satellites offer a unique advantage in terms of global coverage.
+IMS service is firstly proposed in 3GPP as an access-agnostic service and in 5G system it was by default supported no matter the access technology is what.
+However, the aspect of when the access is GEO (e.g. NB-IoT NTN) is lacking the investigations, especially considering the limitations of GEO’s transmission rate, and propagation delay.
+Therefore, it is necessary to address the gaps between IMS service and GEO as satellite access.

 In addition to the service requirements, KPIs for a 5G system with satellite access have been introduced in TS 22.261 (section 7.4) in the context of Rel-16.
 Since the KPIs for satellite access have not been updated and do not reflect KPIs for 5G Advanced for the satellite access.
 This is especially valid for service to vehicular/drone mounted devices for verticals as well as for IoT devices.
 It is important to review the KPIs of 5G satellite networks and potentially update them.
 Furthermore, there is a need to clarify KPIs associated to service continuity.